qweasd1/Refactor/ideas/PS/CMU_SE_PHD.md

 * Object-oriented foundations
 * Design Pattern

+### Advantages of me
+* I'm quite fluent with different programming language especially for functional programming.
+* I have solid understanding and practice experience on most aspects of software development, such as OO Design, Design Pattern, DSL, architecture,  TDD, DDD, CI and one-click deployment.
+(I'm not quite famliar with security related topics)
+* I'm experienced on handle practical programming issue.
+* I'm a quick learner and good at comprehend abstract model.

+### Content for supplement material
+* Hanbao: a self written grammar mapping framework which supports left recursive grammar
+* objmap: the design of a JS framework to do model to model tranformation
+* <Parser Framework>: a flexible parser framework
+* How to design a document?
+*

 Since I already list 2 projects there, I hope I can express my understanding on language design in this section.